11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 Melbourne public transport is very easy to use and can take visitors to most places they'll need to go

-5. Don’t just stick to the CBD
+7. Don’t just stick to the CBD on your visit

 Melbourne’s central business district (CBD) is where you’ll find many of the city’s main attractions.
 But you’re doing yourself a disservice if you don’t explore outside of this area.